Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_03_text.rst

 .. activecode:: console__text_format2b

-    print(format(1.23, '8.2f'))
+    print(format(-1.23, '8.2f'))
     print(format(7251.7, '8.2f'))
     print(format(84.15, '8.2f'))

 In the description '8.2f' the number 8 means that the textual version of the given number should be left-padded with spaces (if needed) to take up total of 8 places.
+These 8 places include the digits, the decimal point, possible sign of the number and spaces in front of the number.

-Other parts of the description have the same meaning as before.
+Other parts of the description ('.2f') have the same meaning as before.

 The *format* function has many other features, but we will not use them here.